生物多样性 ›› 2025, Vol. 33 ›› Issue (7): 24437. DOI: 10.17520/biods.2024437 cstr: 32101.14.biods.2024437

 Evolution of zooplankton taxa composition and biodiversity in the Yellow River estuary and its adjacent waters from 1958 to 2020

-1. Yellow Sea Fisheries Research Institute, Chinese Academy of Fishery Sciences, Qingdao, Shandong 266071, China
+1. 1 State Key Laboratory of Mariculture Biobreeding and Sustainable Goods, Key Laboratory of Sustainable Development of Marine Fisheries, Ministry of Agriculture and Rural Affairs, Yellow Sea Fisheries Research Institute, Chinese Academy of Fishery Sciences, Qingdao, Shandong 266071, China

 • Contact: Xiujuan Shan